Cant-Stop-Columbus/vaccinateoh/README.md

 ## Instructions for Windows Machine
 After following steps in First-Time Install before proceeding to Starting Your Environment, perform the below steps.

-1.Install the chocolatey package manager for Windows compatible to Windows 7+ / Windows Server 2003+ [following instructions](https://chocolatey.org/install) using Powershell in Administrator mode 1.`choco install make` in Powershell Window.
+1.Install the chocolatey package manager for Windows compatible to Windows 7+ / Windows Server 2003+ [following instructions](https://chocolatey.org/install) using Powershell in Administrator mode.
+2.`choco install make` in Powershell Window.
-1.Open Git Bash Window with path set to Build folder and follow steps in Starting Your Environment.
+3. Open Git Bash Window with path set to Build folder and follow steps in Starting Your Environment.

 While Executing make setup-environment on Windows we would get the following error.